-To view a list of all custom queries, go to the Administration menu and click on Custom Queries.
+To view a list of all custom queries, go to the Tools menu and click on Custom Queries.

 This will open the Custom Queries index page, which displays all the custom queries in your site that you have access to.
 From the Custom Queries index, you can download the query results in Excel by clicking the Export button, or you can view query results in your browser by clicking on either the name or the description of a query.

 When viewing query results in the browser, you also have the option to Refresh Results.
 Typically you do not need to refresh results as they are generated each time you open a query, but it can be useful to re-run a query if you or a colleague have made recent changes.